Nirvuu/Weather-Application/README.md

 **File Structure**

-client/: Contains the React frontend code. server/: Contains the Node.js backend code. src/routes/WeatherAPI.js: File where the weather API key needs to be added. src/routes/Auth.js: File where the JWT secret key needs to be added.
+client/: Contains the React frontend code.

+server/: Contains the Node.js backend code.

+src/routes/WeatherAPI.js: File where the weather API key needs to be added.

+src/routes/Auth.js: File where the JWT secret key needs to be added.
-Environment Variables
-You will need to define the following environment variables:

-**Variable	Description**
-API_KEY	Your weather API key
-JWT_SECRET	Your secret key for JWT
-DATABASE_URL	Prisma connection string

 **Technologies Used**
 Frontend: React